Princess Augusta of Saxe-Gotha: Princess dowager

 However, Augusta suffered a loss of popularity as a widow.
 She was to be criticised for her manner of raising her children, as she isolated them from the outside world into a secluded family environment, seldom meeting people outside the family.
-Shortly after being widowed, she began to be influenced by John Stuart, 3rd Earl of Bute, her son's tutor, and rumours spread that they were having an affair.
-This was due to her being adamant that Bute was visiting her, and not her son, during his back door visits to tutor the prince.
-Both were pilloried in the press.

-As her eldest son came of age, the king attempted to arrange a marriage.
+As her eldest son came of age, the King attempted to arrange a marriage.
 His favoured choice was a princess of Brunswick-Wolffenbüttel or a princess of Prussia, but Augusta refused, favouring a member of her own family, the House of Saxe-Gotha.

 On 25 October 1760, her son succeeded his grandfather as George III.
 The year after his succession, he married Charlotte of Mecklenburg-Strelitz.
-Her relationship with her daughter-in-law was not a good one.
-Augusta reportedly made it difficult for Charlotte to establish social contacts by referring to court etiquette.
+Augusta's relationship with her daughter-in-law was not a good one.
+She reportedly made it difficult for Charlotte to establish social contacts by referring to rigid court etiquette.
 Furthermore, she initially appointed a large part of Charlotte's court staff, several of whom were suspected of reporting to Augusta about Charlotte's behaviour.
 When Charlotte turned to her German companions for friends, she was criticised by Augusta for keeping favourites, notably her close confidant Juliane von Schwellenberg.

 Augusta had an acknowledged political influence upon her son, who "strove to follow the counsels she gave", and in which he trusted.
-Reportedly, she was in turn influenced by Lord Bute, who was appointed prime minister with her support in 1762.
+Reportedly, she was in turn influenced by John Stuart, 3rd Earl of Bute, who was appointed prime minister with her support in 1762.
 His appointment caused a serious crisis and exposed both Augusta and Bute to such public hostility that Bute had to resign from his post the following year.
-Thackeray described the public sentiments and the circulating rumours: "Bute was hated with a rage there have been few examples in English history.
-He was the butt for everybody's abuse; for Wilkes, for Churchill's slashing satire, for the hooting of the mob who roasted his booth, his emblem, in a thousand bonfires; that hated him because he was a favourite and a Scotsman, calling him Mortimer, Lothario, and I known not what names, and accusing his royal mistress of all kinds of names – the grave, lean, demure, elderly woman, who, I dare say, was quite as good as her neighbours.
+William Makepeace Thackeray described the public sentiments and the circulating rumours: "Bute was hated with a rage there have been few examples in English history.
+He was the butt for everybody's abuse; for Wilkes, for Churchill's slashing satire, for the hooting of the mob who roasted his booth, his emblem, in a thousand bonfires; that hated him because he was a favourite and a Scotsman, calling him Mortimer, Lothario, and I know not what names, and accusing his royal mistress of all kinds of names – the grave, lean, demure, elderly woman, who, I dare say, was quite as good as her neighbours.
 Chatham lent the aide of his great malice to influence the popular sentiment against her.
 He assailed, in the House of Lords, 'The secret influence, more mighty than the throne itself, which betrayed and dogged every administration'.
 The most furious pamphlets echoed the cry 'Impeach the King's mother', was scribbled over every wall at the Court end of the town".